Glujaz/Rotel-A12MKII-Homekit/README.md

 # Rotel-A12MKII-Homekit
-Adding Rotel A12MKII Amplifier to HomeKit using an ESP32 and Homespan
+Adding Rotel A12MKII Amplifier to HomeKit using an ESP32 and Homespan Works also for Rotel A14, A14MKII, and A12.

 This code uses the [Homespan library](https://github.com/HomeSpan/HomeSpan).
 Install Homepsan according to [their manual](https://github.com/HomeSpan/HomeSpan/blob/master/docs/GettingStarted.md).